 5) Herbs

 Herbal supplementation helps place body in a harmonious balance during the tougher winter months.
-Studies have shown the popular herbal formula Xiao Yao San can help with depression, which as we mentioned above, can be triggered by the shorter days.
-In Chinese Medicine theory terms, Xiao Yao San helps to calm the liver, energize the spleen, nurtures the blood, and removes any liver fire due to blood scarcity.
-DAO Labs’ offers Emotional Balance which is a unique blend of 8 popular herbs and fuses together refreshing apple and cucumber.
-These help support anxious and stressful minds, ease mental tension, and irritability.
+Studies have shown that the popular herbal formula Xiao Yao San is traditionally used to support emotional balance and help manage occasional stress.
+In Chinese Medicine theory terms, Xiao Yao San helps to calm the liver, energize the spleen, nurture the blood, and remove any liver fire due to blood scarcity.
+DAO Labs offers Emotional Balance, which is a unique blend of 8 popular herbs and fuses together refreshing apple and cucumber.
+These help support a calm mood and promote emotional well-being during times of occasional stress.